Swamiji TV

 Sing Bhajans Always

-"Bhajan is that which goes in every human, and also many animals and birds, etc."
+"A bhajan is that which enters into every human being, and also into many animals and birds."

 Filming location: Jadan, Rajasthan, India